zack-bitcoin/amoveo-docs/design/transaction_types.md

 # contract_new_tx

 This creates a new smart contract on-chain.
 The turing complete code is not store on-chain, we only store the hash of the code.
-Each smart contract has a source currency and 2 or more subcurrency.
+Each smart contract has a source currency and 2 or more subcurrencies.

 # contract_use_tx

-You can use the contract to transform the source into a complete set of subcurrencies, and you can do the reverse. you can combine a complete set of subcurrencies back into the source currency.
+If you own the kind of currency that is used as collateral for this contract, this tx can be used to give more collateral to the contract, and to receive in exchange a complete set of the subcurrencies defined by this contract.
+You can also do the reverse; you can combine a complete set of subcurrencies to receive the collateral.

 # contract_evidence_tx